Mr. Allen's Homepage

 Robotics Club at Central Lyon

-All seven students represented Central Lyon well.
-As their chaperone, I was extremely impressed with the students' commitment to the competition, even though the competition is designed to be very stressful at times.
-The students had a little less than 24 hours to complete the RFP and develop a presentation for the judges.
-All seven of our students contributed more than their share of knowledge and effort to their groups' final presentation.
+Our students represent Central Lyon well.
+As their chaperone, I am extremely impressed with the students' commitment to the competition, even though the competition is designed to be very stressful at times.
+Our students contribute more than their share of knowledge and effort to their groups' final presentation.
 Below is a slide presentation of some of the pictures we took while on the trip.

-On Friday, February 10, 2012, the high school physics class competed in the regional Rube Goldberg competition at Minnesota State University, Mankato.
-This year, we took two machines to the competition.
-Our challenge was to build a machine that would blow up and balloon and pop it.
-In the spirit of Rube Goldberg, each machine must use a minimum of 20 steps.
+The high school physics class competes annually in the regional Rube Goldberg competition at Minnesota State University, Mankato.
+In the spirit of Rube Goldberg, each machine must use a minimum of 20 steps to complete a task.
 A step is considered to have occurred if a transfer of energy took place.
-Our teams worked hard leading up to the competition on their machines, and we look forward to displaying them during the PTC Supper in March.
-Below is a link to the photo page from the competition.
+Our teams work hard leading up to the competition on their machines, and we look forward to displaying them during the PTC Supper in March.
+Below is a link to the photo page from the 2012 competition.